Upper Canada Tories

-The Tory movement in Upper Canada was formed from the elements of the Family Compact following the War of 1812.
-It was an early political party, merely a group of like minded conservative elite in the early days of Canada.
-The Tories would later form an alliance with the Parti bleu in Lower Canada after the Union of 1841 and finally merge as a single political party, Conservatives, after 1867.
+The Upper Canada Tories were formed from the elements of the Family Compact after the War of 1812.
+The movement was an early political party and merely a group of like-minded conservative elite in the early days of Canada.

+The Tories would later form an alliance with the Parti bleu in Lower Canada after the Union of 1841; they would finally merge as a single political party, the Conservative Party of Canada, after 1867.